Idriss Ngari: Political career

 In the December 2011 parliamentary election, Ndari was re-elected to the National Assembly.
 He was then elected as Second Vice-President of the National Assembly on 27 February 2012.

-Personal life and other activities
+Personal life and death

-Like Omar and Ali Bongo, Ngari is a Muslim, belonging to a faith that is practiced by only a very small percentage of the native Gabonese population.
-He is a member of the Higher Council of Islamic Affairs of Gabon, a body that works to coordinate Islamic activities.
+Like Omar and Ali Bongo, Ngari was a Muslim, belonging to a faith that is practised by only a small percentage of the native Gabonese population.
+He was a member of the Higher Council of Islamic Affairs of Gabon, a body that works to coordinate Islamic activities.

+Idriss Ngari died in Morocco on 27 May 2025, at the age of 79.